luss/pgmanage/README.md

     - console history buffer is now cleared from memory when "clear console" button is clicked

   - Bugs fixed:
+    - fixed unrestricted code execution vulnerability in monitoring widget back-end.
+The issue was reported by Andrew Effenhauser, Ayman Hammad and Daniel Crowley of X-Force Red
     - fixed Entity Relationship not rendering diagram for some database layouts
     - fixes issue when expanded DB object tree node was not always scrolled to the top of viewport
     - fixed missing GRANT statements when roles is displayed in DDL tab